 Areas of study include human anatomy and physiology, airway management, patient assessment, medical and trauma emergencies, clinical skills, professional ethics and other related topics.
 Students enrolled in this program are taught to work in the field as an extension of the emergency room.

-The Paramedic training program operates on a two-year cycle, in which students are admitted in the fall of even numbered years.
-Admission to Garrett College does not guarantee admission to the Paramedic Certificate Program; specific eligibility and admission requirements must be met.
+The Paramedic Certificate program is a special admissions program.
+Admission to Garrett College does not guarantee admission to the Paramedic Certificate program; specific eligibility and admission requirements must be met.

-Students successfully completing the training will be qualified in advanced emergency care through a competency-based educational program and will be well prepared to enter the workforce in the EMS field as paramedics.
+The emergency medical services-paramedic training program at Garrett College is designed to prepare students to obtain National Registry Paramedic (NRP) certification.
+Students successfully completing the training will be qualified in advanced emergency care through a competency-based educational program and will be well prepared to enter the workforce as paramedics in the emergency medical services field.
 In the United States, paramedics represent the highest practitioner level in the EMS domain.

 Program Approval & Accreditation

-The Garrett College paramedic program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
+Garrett College’s paramedic program is nationally accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (click for more info).

 Total Credit Hours Required 30